 Impact of Inflation/Deflation.
 The Company's cost of sales consists primarily of energy (including natural gas, fuel oil and electricity), pine and hardwood fiber, chemicals, secondary fibers, purchased paperboard, aluminum foil, ink, plastic films and resins, factoring, depreciation expense and labor.
-Costs increased for the six months ended June 30, 2023 by \$138 million, compared to the first six months of 2022 due to higher commodity inflation costs (\$50 million), labor and benefits (\$52 million) and other costs, net (\$36 million).
-Commodity inflation was primarily due to external board (\$49 million), mill chemicals (\$38 million), factoring (\$22 million).
+Costs increased for the nine months ended September 30, 2023 by \$149 million, compared to the first nine months of 2022 due to higher commodity inflation costs (\$18 million), labor and benefits (\$74 million) and other costs, net (\$57 million), commodity inflation was primarily due to external board (\$53 million), mill chemicals (\$40 million), factoring (\$32 million), converting chemicals (\$5 million), and other costs (\$15 million) offset by secondary fiber (\$56 million), energy (\$32 million), and wood (\$13 million).
 Because the price of natural gas experiences significant volatility, the Company has entered into contracts designed to manage risks associated with future variability in cash flows caused by changes in the price of natural gas.
 The Company has entered into natural gas swap contracts to hedge prices for a portion of its expected usage for 2023 and 2024.
-Since negotiated sales contracts and the market largely determine the pricing for its products, the Company is at times limited in its ability to raise prices and pass through to its customers any inflationary or other cost increases
+Since negotiated sales contracts and the market largely determine the pricing for its products, the Company is at times limited in its ability to raise prices and pass through to its customers any inflationary or other cost increases that the Company may increases that the Company may

 The Company's operations and financial results could be adversely impacted by global events outside of the Company's control.
 The Company's operations and financial results could be adversely impacted by global events outside of the Company's control, such as the conflict between Russia and Ukraine.
-As a result of such global events, there could be unpredictable disruptions to the Company's operations that could limit production, reduce its future revenues and negatively impact the Company's infancial condition.
-Global events may result in supply chain and transportation disruptions to and from our facilities and affected employees could impact the Company's ability to operate its facilities and distribute products to its customers in a timely fashion.
+As a result of such global events, there could be unpredictable disruptions to the Company's operations that could limit production, reduce its future revenues and negatively impact the Company's financial condition.
+Global events may result in supply chain and transportation disruptions to and from facilities and affected employees could impact the Company's ability to operate its facilities and distribute products to its customers in a timely fashion.
 In addition, these global events may result in extreme volatility and disruptions in the capital and credit markets as well as widespread furloughs and layoffs for workers in the broader economy.
 During 2022, the Company began the process of selling its interests in its two packaging facilities in Russia, which it expects to be completed in 2023.
-The Company's Net Sales and less than 1% of the Company's EBITDA.
+The Company is adhering to all U.S., U.K., and EU sanctions.
+For the nine months ended September 30, 2023, the Company's Russian Operations provided approximately 1% of the Company's Net Sales and less than 1% of the Company's EBITDA.
 Refer to "Note 14 - Impairment and Divestiture of Russian Business" in the Notes to Condensed Consolidated Financial Statements for additional information and Part I, "Item 1A., Risk Factors" of the Company's 2022 Annual Report on Form 10-K, and in other filings with the Securities and Exchange Commission.